maiaiia/uni-lecture-notes/Sem II/OS/The Producer-Consumer Problem.md

 >[!Warning] Exam material!

 There are a bunch of threads and a bunch of bytes to be written to and read from a pipe.
+The size of the buffer is fixed.
+Sketch a solution for the problem s.t. no producer tries to produces to a full pipe and no consumer tries to consume from an empty pipe

 Let the buffer size be `n`.
-Initialize 2 semaphores: `F(ull) = 0` and `E(mpty) = n`.
+Initialise 2 semaphores: `F(ull) = 0` and `E(mpty) = n`.
 Let X = 1 be the position where data is produced.

 | Producer                                              | Consumer                                              |
 | ----------------------------------------------------- | ----------------------------------------------------- |